elatov/elatov.github.io/_posts/2013-10-01-monitor-smart-attributes-zabbix.md

 ### Configure Zabbix Agent to Pull SMART Attributes from a Hard Drive

 There is a really good guide from **zabbix** on how to set it up: [S.M.A.R.T.
-HDD Monitoring with Zabbix](https://www.zabbix.com/wiki/howto/monitor/os/linux/smart).
-Here is the jist of the setup.
+HDD Monitoring with Zabbix](http://wiki.enchtex.info/howto/zabbix/zabbix_smart_monitoring).
+Here is the gist of the setup.
 First create a script that will grab values depending on the drive and attribute that you pass in to it.
 Here is the script:

     $ cat /usr/local/bin/getsv
     #!/bin/bash